Vidharshan/chapp/README.md

 # chapp
-An online chatting application
+An online chatting application that combines whatsapp and snapchat Has public and private room features(with room code for joining).

-Created for ADP
+Made for ADP(Application Development Practices)

 Made by:
 Sai Aakaash
 Bharadwaj Sudarsan
-Vidharshana Revi
+Vidharshana Ravi